kikoygapz/CMPSC117/readME.md

-The following website is created using HTML only.
-The styles and layout will be handled by CSS.
+The following website is created using HTML and some CSS.